DataNext27/ultimateph/README.md

 - You can add your own custom player models or somes from workshop
 - You can deaf hunters during the hiding duration
 - You can prevent props from emitting footsteps sounds
+- You can see where hunters are aiming at
 - You have access to more time configurations

 ## Configurations